x3419/TriageAllTheThings/Project Proposal.md

   - Group C
     - Operating System compatibility: Mac OSX
     - Combine artifact formats together uniformally
+    - Tool integreation:
         - OS X Audiotr
             - a free Mac OS X computer forensics tool
         - Knock Knock
             - displays persistent items (scripts, commands, binaries, etc.), that are set to execute automatically on OS X
         - Pac4Mac
             - a forensics framework allowing extraction and analysis session informations in highlighting the real risks in term of information leak
         - Mac OS X Keychain Forensic Tool
             - can extract user credential in a Keychain file with Master Key or user password in forensically sound manner
         - OSXCollector
             -  another broad forensic evidence collection & analysis toolkit for OSX

 **What this project will not do:**
   - Make your computer secure